GabrielEstrella/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Ph.D. in Education"
-  institution = "University of California, Irvine" year = 2019
+  course = "Ph.D. in Education, Expected: June" institution = "University of California, Irvine" year = 2019

 [[education.courses]]
-  course = "MA in Education"
+  course = "M.A. in Education"
   institution = "University of California, Irvine" year = 2016

 [[education.courses]]
-  course = "BA in Psychology with Distinction, High Honors" institution = "University of California, Santa Barbara" year = 2009
+  course = "B.A. in Psychology with Distinction, High Honors" institution = "University of California, Santa Barbara" year = 2009